open/close all folders

-- In Breaking The Waves, an old Norwegian fisherman spots a teen chugging down a can of beer and chugs down his glass of liquor in response.
-The teen watches, then crushes his beer can and smirks in invitation.
-Not to be outdone, the old man crushes his glass mug with his bare hand.
+- In Breaking the Waves, a Church Elder at Bess and Jan's wedding spots one of Jan's fellow riggers chugging down a can of beer and chugs down his glass of lemonade in response.
+The rigger watches, then crushes his beer can and smirks in invitation.
+Not to be outdone, the old man crushes his glass with his bare hand.

 - Harry Potter

 - In one book, Dean crushes the glass in his hand after Harry kisses Ginny.

 - In Harry Potter and the Prisoner of Azkaban, Aunt Marge believes she has accidentally broken a glass by squeezing it too hard.
 In actual fact, Harry subconsciously made it explode.
 However, she does claim to have accidentally broken another glass a few days before at someone else's house.